 For more information please go to – https://www.utdallas.edu/isso/opt/

-The SEM Program is a stem major as indicated on the ISSO website.
-This means that after students’ initial 12-month period of post-completion OPT, they will be eligible for an additional 17-month extension if they have a job or job offer from an employer that is registered in E-Verify.
-Please refer to the ISSO website for more information on the 17-month extension of OPT, and contact the SEM Program or ISSO with any additional questions on this topic.
+The SEM Program is a stem major as indicated on the ISSO website http://www.utdallas.edu/isso/opt-extension-eligible-degrees-list/ .
+This means that after the students initial 12 month period of post-completion OPT they will be eligible for an additional 17 month extension if they have a job or job offer from an employer that is registered in E-Verify.
+Please refer to the ISSO website for more information on the 17-Month Extension of OPT, or contact the SEM Program or ISSO offices for any further questions on this topic.